 Todd: OK.
 Do you have any special memories from your trip?

 Yoko: Yes, I visited lots of places by myself and I was really afraid of speaking English to people there but they tried to understand me, and they helped me a lot and I really think OK, they are lots of people who are nice all over the world.

 I went to Michigan and worked as a volunteer teacher.

 A 'volunteer teacher' teaches lessons, but does not get paid to teach.
 People volunteer to do many things to help people and to gain experience.
 Notice the following:

-- She worked as a volunteer teacher in the Peace Corps for
+- She worked as a volunteer teacher in the Peace Corps for two years.

 - The clinic is looking for volunteer nurses.

 A 'public school' gets money from the government for teachers and supplies.
 Notice the following: